OrienteerBAP/Orienteer-Guidebook/installation.md

 * and others

 To install Orienteer in embedded mode:
-1. Download latest *orienteer.war* file from LOCATION.
+1. Download the latest *orienteer.war* file from LOCATION.
 >What is the link to download?
 2. Put *orienteer.war* into deployment folder for your application server.
 >What is deployment folder for your application server?
 Where is it on Windows, Linux etc?